 Wilderness Medicine of Utah was established in 1993 to teach medical principles for a backcountry environment where there is no medical help available.
 Certain injuries and illnesses are common to backcountry sports and activities.
 Many of these popular activities include hiking, skiing, rock climbing, mountain biking, and whitewater river running.
 Wilderness Medicine of Utah offers programs to train and prepare you in prevention, management, and evacuation techniques for medical problems in the backcountry.
 These courses are certification programs to foster continued learning.
-Our instructors are all certified with the Advanced Wilderness Life Support (AWLS) certificate or with a WFR certificate.
-They come from the University of Utah School of Medicine or have years of experience with Wilderness Medicine of Utah.
-Wilderness Medicine of Utah follows the WFR Guidelines for Instruction as outlined by the University of Utah School of Medicine.
-All profits from our courses are donated to the University of Utah School of Medicine to be used for research, education and student activities which contribute to the growth and development of wilderness medicine.
+Our instructors are all certified with the Advanced Wilderness Life Support (AWLS) certificate or with a BWLS certificate.
+They come from the University of Utah School of Medicine or have years of experience with ski patrol, Search and Rescue, emergency medicine, or Wilderness Medicine of Utah.
+Wilderness Medicine of Utah follows the WFR Guidelines for Instruction as outlined by the University of Utah School of Medicine and the Wilderness Medical Society.